Age 40+ and Reading Glasses

 Presbyopia is a normal part of the ageing process, and will affect everyone.
 People who are experiencing the start of presbyopia often notice that their ‘arms are too short’ to read and they have to hold things further away to see them clearly.
 Presbyopia typically becomes noticeable between age forty and fifty and progressively worsens through age sixty five.
 When presbyopia begins, people who already wear glasses may need bifocals or varifocals, and those who have never worn glasses will require reading glasses.

-Not everyone is suitable for laser eye surgery, particularly for blended vision.
-To determine if you are suitable for blended vision you will need to come in for a comprehensive consultation – why not book one online now?.
+Not everyone is suitable for laser eye surgery, particularly for the advanced option of Blended Vision.
+To determine if you are suitable you will need to come in for a comprehensive consultation – why not book one online now?.
 If necessary we may be able to simulate the effect of blended vision using contact lenses.

 How much does Blended Vision laser eye surgery cost?

-Blended vision is a slightly more complex procedure than standard Z-LASIK Crystal Plus.
+Blended vision is a slightly more complex procedure than standard Z-LASIK.
 As such the price reflects a certain increase in the amount of time we need to spend examining your scans, results and data.
-Blended vision costs £4500 (For both eyes) and this can of course be spread over a finance period – for more information on our finance packages please visit the pricing and finance section of this site.
-We also offer KAMRA – LASIK for Reading, a revolutionary new inlay at £5500 (For both eyes).

 Is Blended Vision safe?

 Mr David Allamby our chief surgeon has been a pioneer in the treatment of age related eye conditions and has always been at the forefront of the technology used to treat presbyopia.
-As such he is probably one of the best surgeons to perform a blended vision treatment in the UK and has a wealth of case studies to draw from when discussing the treatment.
-Blended Vision now uses our state of the art Z-LASIK Crystal Plus platform ensuring not only superb results for our patients but also world class safety, comfort and aftercare.
+As such he is probably one of the best surgeons to perform a Blended Vision treatment in the UK and has a wealth of case studies to draw from when discussing the treatment.
+Blended Vision now uses our state of the art Z-LASIK platform ensuring not only superb results for our patients but also world-class safety, comfort and aftercare.